OUR STORY

 Our New Home

 Over the next few years, Peter and Darci's love for the Willamette Valley grew and grew.
 In 2023, the Meyerhofers made a full-time commitment to Oregon by relocating their home and family from the Bay Area to Sherwood.
-This move aligns with their vision for Sherwood to also serve as the home to the upcoming Karta Wines Tasting Room, slated to open its doors in 2024.
+This move aligns with their vision to be close to both the winemaking facility in Hillsboro as well as their new Karta Wines Tasting Room, slated to open its doors in spring 2025 in the Ribbon Ridge AVA, home of their original vineyard where it all began.

-Its strategic location makes it a perfect destination to engage with local wine enthusiasts and attract those journeying to or from Portland.
-The Meyerhofers' decision underscores Sherwood's appeal and its potential to provide a vibrant backdrop for the growth and success of Karta Wines.
+Karta Wines will be located next to Looney Vineyard (Aramenta Cellars), where all their grapes have been sourced since 2020.
+Its strategic location in the middle of Wine Country makes it a perfect destination to engage with local wine enthusiasts and attract those journeying to or from Portland.
+The beautiful backdrop of this 30 acre wine estate provides a vibrant backdrop for the growth and success of Karta Wines.

 Our Commitment